Python-SIP/sip/doc/directives.rst

 int sipRes
     The handwritten code should set this to the result to be returned.

-The following simplified example is taken from PyQt.
+The following simplified example is taken from PyQt5.
 The ``QCustomEvent`` class allows arbitary data to be attached to the event.
-In PyQt this data is always a Python object and so should be handled by the garbage collector::
+In PyQt5 this data is always a Python object and so should be handled by the garbage collector::

     %GCClearCode